rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/main.md

 }
 ```

-This attribute is intended to be used on the `main` function of binaries or
+This attribute is only intended to be used on the `main` function of binaries or
-examples only.
-Unlike `#[wasm_bindgen(start)]`, it will not cause a function to
+examples.
+Unlike `#[wasm_bindgen(start)]`, it will not cause an arbitrary
-be executed on start in a library.
+function to be executed on start in a library.

 The return type support is modeled after [`Termination`]. `()` and `Infallible`
 are supported, but [`Termination`] itself is not.
 In order, wasm-bindgen will